zicht/htmldev-bundle/README.md

     color: white
 ```

 This way, you can add components to the styleguide without typing Twig code.
-The keys that do not start with `styleguide_`
+The keys that start with `styleguide_`
 are only used to influence rendering of the component in the styleguide.
 The other keys of properties of the component itself.

 The available options for rendering in the styleguide are:

-` `styleguide_type`
+- `styleguide_type`
   The name of the component to show.
-For example, `buttons/text` correspond to the component `~/htmldev/components/buttons/text.html.twig`.
+For example, `buttons/text` corresponds to the component `~/htmldev/components/buttons/text.html.twig`.
 - `styleguide_title`
   The title that will be rendered with the component.
 - `styleguide_description`